SteTR/Emost-Bot/README.md

 # Emost-Bot
 Emost-Bot is a music bot for discord using only voice commands.
 It will listen to only one person who types the {prefix}connect command in a text channel.
 The bot works in a similar manner to the voice assistant on modern phones.

-**Have only tested on Linux, no idea if it will work on Windows or Mac due to some dependencies not working on those platforms.**

 **There needs to be a very small delay (~0.5s) in order for the bot to start listening for the command.
 So say 'bumblebee...pause' rather than 'bumblebee pause'.**

 # Text Commands(default prefix: !)